The Integrative Psychiatry Program

 Is there a way to maintain my access to course materials once I have completed the Fellowship program?

 Yes!
-Fellows may extend their access to the educational platform (LMS), the Fellowship Listserv, and all courses and material for another year upon completion of the Fellowship program by purchasing the Extended Access Subscription.
+Fellows may extend their access indefinitely to the educational platform (LMS), the Fellowship Listserv, monthly office hours, educational events and recordings, and all courses and material by purchasing the Extended Access Subscription.
 Please email Heather Getz at fellowship@psychiatryredefined.org for more information on how to proceed.

 Please note that this extended subscription is only available to those who have enrolled in the Fellowship.